Follow the Planning our sustainable future project and get involved at Your Say

 Affordable Housing Contribution Scheme

-A key element goal of Council’s Affordable Housing Policy was the inclusion of the Northern Beaches LGA in State Environmental Planning Policy No.70 (SEPP70), which was achieved in April 2018.
+A key element goal of Council’s Affordable Housing Policy was the inclusion of the Northern Beaches Local Government Area (LGA) in State Environmental Planning Policy No.70 (SEPP70), which was achieved in April 2018.

 SEPP 70 enables Councils to include affordable rental housing requirements in Local Environmental Plans (LEPs) in areas subject to zoning “uplift” through an affordable housing contribution scheme.

-Council has now developed a draft affordable housing contribution scheme consistent with DPI&E’s guidelines.
-The Scheme would allow Council to collect developer contributions to provide affordable housing either as complete dwellings or as an equivalent monetary contribution.
+Council developed a draft Affordable Housing Contribution Scheme which will allow Council to collect developer contributions to provide affordable housing either as complete dwellings or as an equivalent monetary contribution on the Northern Beaches.

-The Scheme will apply initially to the Frenchs Forest Planned Precinct, however may be extended to other areas that are rezoned or are subject to increases in residential density in the future.
+The draft scheme will apply initially to the Frenchs Forest Planned Precinct, an affordable housing target of 15 percent is proposed for the town centre, and 10 percent for other areas (except land at Karingal Crescent).
+The draft scheme also applies to a site-specific planning proposal at Narrabeen.
+However may be extended to other areas that are rezoned or are subject to increases in residential density in the future.
 Each area will be subject to a separate feasibility analysis to determine the required contribution rate.
+The Scheme (and Tenancy Guidelines) were endorsed by Council at its meeting of 28 September 2021.

 Affordable Housing Tenancy Guidelines